Dative-GPI/shards3/README.md

 (If you locally need the loader with auto-imports :
+- npm install -w @dative-gpi/foundation-shared-loader
-- npm run build -w @dative-gpi/foundation-shared-ui-loader)
+- npm run build -w @dative-gpi/foundation-shared-loader)

 This project use npm workspaces, so in order to launch the storybook you have to :
 - npm install (in the root folder)
-- npm run storybook -w @dative-gpi/foundation-shared-ui-storybook
+- npm run storybook -w @dative-gpi/foundation-shared-storybook